bbauska/UC-Davis-JS-Basics/readme.md

   alt="Simple JS Slideshow." />
 </p>

-We've done a lot of the basics and you've learned a lot about how JavaScript works and how you can manipulate the DOM and capture events.
-Now, it's time to put together some scripts that are actually doing some interesting things and will allow us to test out what we know so far.
+We&apos;ve done a lot of the basics and you&apos;ve learned a lot about how JavaScript works and how you can manipulate the DOM and capture events.
+Now, it&apos;s time to put together some scripts that are actually doing some interesting things and will allow us to test out what we know so far.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->